-Course 7: Chevrah Kadisha: Student Projects
+Course 7: Independent Study: Student Projects

-This course is taught over ten weeks.
 The focus of Course 7 is to assist students in conceptualizing, developing, and completing projects related to Chevrah Kadisha work.
 The projects may involve organizing or education, as well as more academic pursuits.
 These projects are intended to serve two primary goals: (a) improving students’ leadership skills and/or knowledge, and (b) creating contributions and resources for others in the field.
 The basic Chevrah Kadisha concepts that underlie these projects are embedded in individual Gamliel courses.
 These ideas are expanded upon in Course 3, which includes “exploration papers” designed to help students begin thinking about the nature of the projects they want to do in their own communities, or as general contributions, and possible project goals.
 Project proposals are not limited to the areas of the exploration papers.

 Many of the projects that have already been completed and accepted are listed online here.
 Students are encouraged to look at these samples to get an idea of the range of possibilities.